-Note that the parallel-tests driver provides a more elegant way to achieve the same effect, freeing the TESTS_ENVIRONMENT variable for the user to override (see Section 15.2 [Simple Tests using parallel-tests], page 103).
+It's important to note that the use of TESTS_ENVIRONMENT endorsed here would be invalid with the parallel harness.
+That harness provides a more elegant way to achieve the same effect, with the further benefit of freeing the TESTS_ENVIRONMENT variable for the user (see Section 15.2.3 [Parallel Test Harness], page 104).